ipabz/ebook_classifier/README.md

 A system in its name determines a books correct classification.
 This system can be trained to produced accurate results.
 It uses
 Naive Bayes algorithm in determining the classification of a book.

+# Dependencies

+This is application is using XPDF to extract text and meta data.
+So you need to have XPDF installed on your server or on your development environment.
+Please follow the instructions on the <a href="http://www.foolabs.com/xpdf/download.html">XPDF Website</a>.

 # Installation

 1) Download the app <a href="https://github.com/ipabz/ebook_classifier/archive/master.zip">Ebook Classifier</a> and extract it